 \begin{proof} The fact that~$\Psi^{(t)}_u$ is well defined on~$\GR$ is an immediate consequence of the fact that the four increments around a quadrangular face of $\GR$ sum to~$0$.
 Now, let $\fs$ and $\fs'$ be neighbors in $\Gs^*$ and $\bs$ be the black vertex on the face of $\GR$ shared by $\fs$ and $\fs'$.
 Using the notation of Figure~\ref{fig:around_rhombus} and the equalities $\mapd(\bs)=\mapd(\fs')+\beta=\mapd(\fs)+\alpha$, we obtain:

 which indeed coincides with~\eqref{eq:gradpsiGdual}. \end{proof}

-We refer to Figure~\ref{fig:t-embedding} (right) for an example of such a t-immersion of~$\Gs$ (actually an embedding).
+We refer to Figure~\ref{fig:t-embedding} (right) for an example of such a {t-realization} of~$\Gs$ (actually an embedding).

-Whereas changing $\Xi$ does not have an influence on the immersion of $\Gs^*$, it obviously has consequences on the immersion of $\Gs$.
+Whereas changing $\Xi$ does not have an influence on the {realization} of $\Gs^*$, it obviously has consequences on the {realization} of $\Gs$.
 For example, adding a constant to $\Xi(\vs)$ translates the image of $\vs$ without moving the rest.